A Novel Computing Paradigm for MobileNetV3 using Memristor: Experiments and Results

-We refer to methods previously reported in the papers to analyze the latency and energy consumption of memristor-based neural networks~\cite{wen2019memristor, ran2020memristor, yang2022full, zhang2023edge}, to determine the latency of our proposed computing paradigm.
-The response time can be as quick as 100 ps~\cite{ran2020memristor}.
-Therefore, the latency of this circuit can be as low as 1.24 $\mu$s.
-This is significantly faster than the traditional GPU approach, which has a latency of 165.4 $\mu$s on a server equipped with an RTX 4090.
-Figure 6 illustrates the distribution of memristor weights across different layers.
-As observed in Figure 6, the weights of the memristor crossbars predominantly range between -0.2 and 0.2.
+Figure 8 illustrates the distribution of memristor weights across different layers.
+As observed in Figure 8, the weights of the memristor crossbars predominantly range between -0.2 and 0.2.
 The power consumption of the memristor-based neural network is derived from the weights of the memristors.
 Since we have mapped the input data to ±2.5 mV, we can estimate the maximum predicted power consumption of a single memristor by assuming that all input data is at 2.5 mV and all weights are 0.2.
-Therefore, the maximum power consumption of memristors can be estimated at 1.1 $\mu$W, and the power consumption of the CMOS circuit required to achieve the same calculation is close to 60 $\mu$W~\cite{kim2017pattern}.
+Therefore, the maximum power consumption of memristors can be estimated at 1.1 $\mu$W. Consequently, we use the following formula to estimate the energy consumption:

+where $U_{max}$ denotes the maximum voltage across a single memristor,$G_{max}$ refers to the equivalent conductance of the memristors, $P_o$ represents the power consumption of op-amps, $P_r$ indicates the power used by other layers, and $W_i$ signifies the total power consumption.
+Based on the standard power consumption of devices, we estimate that a single complete forward inference of the neural network consumes 2.2 mJ.
+The comparative result of implementations using CPU, GPU, and dual op-amps is illustrated in Figure 7(b).
+As demonstrated in the figure, it achieves energy savings of 4.5 times compared to GPU implementation and 61.7 times compared to CPU implementation.